How is thymus cancer diagnosed?

 A PET scan can help give the doctor a better idea of whether an abnormal area seen on another imaging test is a tumor or not.
 If you have already been diagnosed with cancer, your doctor may use this test to see if the cancer has spread to lymph nodes or other parts of the body.
 A PET scan can also be useful if your doctor thinks the cancer may have spread but doesn’t know where.

 Certain machines are able to perform both a PET and CT scan at the same time (PET/CT scan).
-This allows the doctor to compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
 Combined PET/CT is used more often than PET (alone) in looking at thymomas.

 Blood tests can’t be used to diagnose thymomas directly, but they may still be helpful in some situations.
 For example, tests may be done to look for certain antibodies in the blood of people who may have myasthenia gravis or other autoimmune disorders.
 Other blood tests may be done to make sure a mass in the middle of the chest isn’t a germ cell tumor or part of the thyroid gland.